stubbiali/tasmania/README.md

 ### Using a virtual environment

 The `bootstrap_venv.sh` bash script automates the creation of an isolated Python environment for Tasmania.
 The [virtualenv](https://virtualenv.pypa.io/en/latest/) package is used.
-The procedure can be customized by means of the bash variables defined in the upper section of the script.
+The procedure can be customized by means of the bash variables defined in the preamble of the script.

 ### Using a Docker container on a local machine

-Additionally, we provide two [Docker](https://www.docker.com/) images to run a containerized version of Tasmania.
+We provide two [Docker](https://www.docker.com/) images to run a containerized version of Tasmania.
 The two images are based on `ubuntu:18.04` and `nvidia/cuda:latest`.
-Please note that the former image does not contain the CUDA toolkit, so it only supports the CPU-based backend of GridTools4Py.
+Please note that the former image does not contain the CUDA toolkit, so it only supports the CPU-based backends of GridTools4Py.
 To create a local instance of the images (named `tasmania:cpu` and `tasmania:gpu`, respectively), from the root directory of the repository issue

 	make docker-build-cpu
 	make docker-build-gpu